উৎস Utsa

 My training as an architectural designer shaped the way I approached this work.
 I was less interested in building another platform and more interested in understanding how people move through trust, proximity, and exchange.
 Spatial thinking became coordination thinking: where friction appears, what remains hidden, and what allows a system to feel inhabitable.

-My role was translating OfferNet from theory into product logic: how a person enters, how trust begins, how a loop closes, and how reputation becomes legible without adding friction too early.
+My role was translating coordination theory into product logic: how a person enters, how trust begins, how a loop closes, and how reputation becomes legible without adding friction too early.
+The coordination model builds on Ben Goertzel’s OfferNet vision.

 "Not a platform.
 A plugin.
 The function travels.
 The container changes."Utsa product framing